corona-school/backend/common/notification/ACTIONS.md

 *description*

-Unsure: Ask pupil if he is interested in the match
+Unsure: Ask pupil if he is interested in the match for tutoring

 *context*